-1. Satisfactory completion of all course requirements, passing scores on required examinations, a showcase portfolio within the internship course, completion of the Directed Study, and all Florida Educator Accomplished Practices marker tasks.
+1. Satisfactory completion of all course requirements including earning the minimum level of achievement (MLA) on the profession-wide and discipline-specific competencies, passing scores on required examinations, and completion of the Directed Study.

 COLLEGE OF PSYCHOLOGY

 http://psychology.nova.edu